-- A formal application. - A nonrefundable application fee of \$30. - A letter of recommendation from the Dean of Students or other college official from the institution most recently attended.
-Providing a letter of recommendation is optional for students who meet Standard Admission requirements (listed below). - An official transcript from all post-secondary institutions previously attended - An official high school transcript plus SAT or ACT scores from applicants with fewer than 24 semester hours of transferable credits.
+- A formal application. - A one page essay answering the following: How did you hear about Montreat College and how will you add to our Christ-centered, Studentfocused, and Service-driven community? - A nonrefundable application fee of \$30. - A letter of recommendation from the Dean of Students or other college official from the institution most recently attended.
+Providing a letter of recommendation is optional for students who meet Standard Admission requirements (listed below).

+- An official transcript from all post-secondary institutions previously attended. - An official high school transcript plus SAT or ACT scores from applicants with fewer than 24 semester hours of transferable credits.
 Scores of the Scholastic Aptitude Test of the College Entrance Examination Board or the American College Test of the American College Testing Program should be sent directly by the Board to Montreat College (Code No. 005423).
 A preliminary transcript evaluation may be completed using unofficial transcripts.
 All transcripts, both official and unofficial, must be submitted directly to the Admissions Office.
 Transcripts submitted to other departments will not be considered for preliminary evaluation.